 All personal information collected as part of this survey will be protected and will remain confidential.
 Also all results will be aggregated so no individual identification is reported.

-The online survey will take approximately 15 minutes to complete and will run until December 2017.
+The online survey will take approximately 15 minutes to complete.

 The survey is being conducted in collaboration with The University of Adelaide Veterinary School, PIRSA and TFI.
 As part of the survey, individual producers’ answers in the survey will be compared with their individual outputs at TFI and their related enhanced abattoir disease surveillance (EAS) data.